Mvk122/UOM-CompSci-Notes/algorithmsAndDataStructures/week14/1_Dijkstra's_Algorithm.md

 # Dijkstra's Algorithm
+#DijkstrasAlgorithm
+* Is used to find the shortest path from a source to a destination with a lower time complexity than  #BellmanFordsAlgorithm

 ## Shortest Path with Dijkstra's Algorithm
 1. Maintain a `Priority Queue` and a `List`, starting empty where the elements of both are: